WithPrecedent/theory/README.md

 ## The theory Plan

-To understand a typical use-case for theory, let's examine a project that omits the Wrangler stage and proceeds directly to preprocessing and modeling.
+To understand a typical use-case for theory, let's examine a project that omits the Wrangler Phase and proceeds directly to preprocessing and modeling.
 At the end of this discussion of the general process, an example using the Wisconsin breast cancer data is included.

 ### theory Analyst